dileepadam/it_bookstore/README.md

 1. **Search for Books**: Use the search functionality to find books by their title.
 2. **Add to Favorites**: Click on the favorite icon to add books to your favorites list.
 3. **View Details**: Select a book to view its detailed information and description.

-## Contributing
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/your-feature`)
-3. Make your changes
-4. Create Pull Request
-5. I'll Check and marge in to master branch

 ## Contact